ydm/django-sameas/README.md

 ```

 ## Installation ##
-The project is currently not available on PyPI.
+The application is currently not available on PyPI.
+To install it,
-To install the project, you need to
+you need to
-* Clone
+* Clone this repository
-* Add `sameas` package to PYTHONPATH
+* Add **sameas** package to PYTHONPATH
-* Add `'sameas'` to your INSTALLED_APPS
+* Add **'sameas'** to your INSTALLED_APPS

 ### Requirements ###
 * Python 2 or 3
-* Django (tested with 1.5, but I'm expect it to work with previous
+* Django (tested against 1.5, but I expect it to work with previous
   versions too)

 ## Tests ##